 Petitions in Which No Case Manager Review Is Required

-For these matters, attorneys may proceed directly to the judge’s chambers to sign-in for an Ex Parte Hearing without electronically requesting a hearing appointment.
+For these matters, attorneys may proceed directly to the judge’s chambers to sign-in on a “walk in” basis for an Ex Parte Hearing without electronically requesting a hearing appointment.

 - Petition for extensions of time

 - Petition to waive restricted depository requirement because the Ward’s only asset is Social Security income

 - Petition to pay real estate taxes or income taxes